Cidaas/cidaas-android-sdk/README.md

  ```
 This will add all the subproject of cidaas SDK, if you only need a specific subproject for your use case, just add it's name before the version.
 E.g.:

-If you have R8 activated (minifyEnabled:true) for your App, please update consumer-rules.pro in respective SDK modules to use SDK features.
+Android Gradle plugin 3.4.0 and higher, R8 is the default compiler.
+If you have R8 activated (minifyEnabled:true in your app build.gradle file) for your App, please update consumer-rules.pro in respective SDK modules to use SDK features.

  ```java